Jmion/sort/src/data/README.md

 }
 ```

+Changing the key will make the website unable to find the text to display.

 ## Label text

-If there is a need to change the text displayed with the form when the user is filling in the required information to generate a label please modify ```labelText.json```.
-The same set of constraints apply to as with modifying the information. **Only modify the ```value``` and leave the ```key``` as is**.
+If there is a need to change the text displayed with the form when the user is filling in the required information to generate a label please modify `labelText.json`.
+The same set of constraints apply to as with modifying the information. **Only modify the `value` and leave the `key` as is**.

 ## Label Settings

-Some fields that are being requested by the form have settings that can be modified in the ```labelSettings.json```.
+Some fields that are being requested by the form have settings that can be modified in the `labelSettings.json`.
 Example of values that can be changed in the label settings is:

 ```JSON
 "mCi": {